 Investment Finance: You may learn about how people and firms can grow their earnings.
-It is often very data oriented and analytical.
-You might therefore study risk, return and assets.
-You’ll likely also study stocks, bonds and funds.
+It is often very data based and analytical.
+You might study risk, return and assets.
+You'll likely also study stocks, bonds and funds.
 Plus, how to watch the markets, spot trends and make informed decisions.

 Real Estate Finance: Learn about mortgage markets, credit, risks and lending.
 Some courses might talk about how to value property and prepare a listing.
 Others, how to negotiate and close a real estate sale.
-You’ll also likely learn how to handle different processes.
+You also may learn how to handle different processes.
 This may mean things related to escrow, taxes and the transfer of property.

 Wealth Management: You may learn all about working with someone’s goals for their money.
-You’ll likely study how to make smart choices about investing.
+You can study how to make smart choices about investing.
 Some of the key topics often look at risk and securities.

-Financial Planning: This May help students prepare to pursue the Certified Financial Planner CFP® certification.
+Financial Planning: This may help you prepare to pursue the Certified Financial Planner CFP® certification.
 This means, you may study things like how to develop financial plans.
-Courses also discuss modern concepts, principles and frameworks for long-range financial decision making.
-You’ll likely study ethics and regulations along the way.
+Courses also discuss modern concepts, principles and frame works for long range financial decision making.
+You'll likely study ethics and regulations along the way.

 HOW LONG DOES IT TAKE TO EARN A FINANCE DEGREE?

 You’ll want to factor in whether you plan to take on a full course load.
-Transfer credits may speed up completion time, whereas extra research may slow things down.
+Transfer credits may speed up the time it takes fr you to complete, whereas extra research may slow things down.

 HOW MUCH DOES IT COST TO GET A FINANCE DEGREE?

-Recent data on average tuition costs for general finance degrees show a range of between $7,020 (in-state public) and $31,500 (out-of-state private).
-Tuition cost for online finance degree programs do vary for several other reasons.
+Recent data on average tuition costs for finance degrees show a range of between $7,020 (in state public) and $31,500 (out of state private).
+Cost for online finance degree programs do vary for many other reasons.
 For instance, some students may enter a program with transfer credits, federal assistance or scholarships.

 TOP SCHOOLS FOR EARNING A FINANCE DEGREE

-Last check, 39,627 degrees in general finance were awarded to students.
-The majority (32,727 of these programs were at the bachelor’s level.
-Of the remainder 6,848 were granted at the master’s level and 52 at the doctoral level. iii
+Last check, 39,627 degrees in finance were awarded to students.
+Most (32,727) of these programs were at the bachelor’s level.
+Of the remainder 6,848 were granted at the master’s level and 52 at the doctoral level.

 |CUNY M. Baruch University||965||$39,172|